ITU-BDSA23-GROUP19/Chirp/docs/report.md

 # Design and Architecture of _Chirp!_

 ## Domain model
+Below is a domain model of our Chirp application.
+All classes are shown and an overview of how they interact with each other.
 ![Illustration of the _Chirp!_ data model as UML class diagram.](diagrams/domainModel.png)

+In the general domain model, we do not go into the specifics of how the razor pages are set up and reference each other.
+That is however shown in detail in the model below.
+Methods and fields are added as well.
+![Illustration of the razor pages in the _Chirp!_ data model as a modifie]

 ## Architecture — In the small